ireaneus/CDI/docs/ChurchHistory/CHS11Assignment.md

 Reading church history rightly helps us read the Bible rightly; and reading the Bible rightly helps us read church history rightly.

+## Question 8

-- **8. Have you had any experience with the Church, or Christians, in (from) other countries?
+**8. Have you had any experience with the Church, or Christians, in (from) other countries?
 What did you see as their strengths and their needs?**

 *Physically, Financially, Educationally, Spiritually, etc.*